 Perhaps the picture above might have some impact on someone.
 The author painted that silhouette (or crushed the levels with a rather approximate selection I would add) in order to make it stand out.
 Without this intervention, the image would be just another snapshot of a man walking in a street.
 Is this still a photograph?

 Another debate you may hear quite often, still in the post-processing context, is that photographers have been post-processed their work since the dawn of photography through techniques such as Pictorialism, Photogram (with some adaptations like Rayograph, Schadograph) and so on.

-These techniques have been around for more than a century now, why we think it should be different today?
+These techniques have been around for more than a century now, why should it be different today?
 The principle, after all, is the same.